UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 * Spartan uses its an authentication that is tied to the university Security Assertion Markup Language (SAML).
 The login URL is `https://dashboard.hpc.unimelb.edu.au/karaage`
 * Users on Spartan must belong to a project.
 Projects must be led by a University of Melbourne researcher (the "Principal Investigator") and are subject to approval by the Head of Research Compute Services.
 Participants in a project can be researchers or research support staff from anywhere.
 * Select Department from this list: `https://gitlab.unimelb.edu.au/resplat-cloud/uom-cloud-dashboard/blob/uom/queens/nectar_dashboard/rcallocation/choices_dept.py`
-* Projects have their own project directory for files (500GB default).
+* Projects have their own project directory for files (500GB default, can be increased to 1TB or 10TB with approval).
 -- *Slide End* --

 -- *Slide* --